athms/hcprep/README.md

 **NOTE: This project is still under development.**

 ## 1. Installation

-HCPrep is written for Python 3.6 and requires a working Python environment running on your computer.
-We recommend to install the [Anaconda Distribution](https://www.anaconda.com/distribution/) (available for all major platforms).
+HCPrep is written for Python 3.6 and requires a working Python environment running on your computer (e.g., [Anaconda Distribution](https://www.anaconda.com/distribution/)).
 You will also need to install [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), [tensorflow (1.13)](https://www.tensorflow.org/install/pip), and [nilearn](https://nilearn.github.io/introduction.html#installing-nilearn).

 ## 2. Getting Data Access

-Before downloading the data, you will need to request AWS access to the HCP tfMRI data.
+Before downloading the data, you need to request AWS access to the HCP tfMRI data.
 A detailed instruction can be found [here](https://wiki.humanconnectome.org/display/PublicData/How+To+Connect+to+Connectome+Data+via+AWS).

 Make sure to safely store the ACCESS_KEY and SECRET_KEY.
 You need these to later access the data via the AWS S3 storage system.

 ## 3. AWS configuration
 Setup your local AWS client (as described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)).

 Add the following profile to '~/.aws/configure'